 Public bribery is the bribery of any Government Official.

-● Never give anything of value, even if nominal, to a U.S. Government Official without first consulting with the FOX Government Relations Office.
+- Never give anything of value, even if nominal, to a U.S. Government Official without first seeking approval from the FOX Government Relations Office.

-● Never give anything of value, even if nominal, to a foreign Government Official without first consulting with FOX’s Chief Ethics and Compliance Officer or an attorney in the Legal Department.
+- Never give anything of value, even if nominal, to a foreign Government Official without first seeking approval from FOX’s Chief Ethics and Compliance Officer or an attorney in the Legal Department.

-The Executive Branch of the U.S. Federal Government, the U.S. Senate and House of Representatives, the various states, and certain local jurisdictions each have a separate law:
+The Executive Branch of the U.S. Federal Government, the U.S. Congress, the various states and certain local jurisdictions each have separate laws:

-(1) Prohibiting or restricting gifts (e.g., meals, entertainment, transportation, lodging, and gift items) that may be provided to its officials and employees;
+- Prohibiting or restricting gifts (e.g., meals, entertainment, transportation, lodging and gift items) that may be provided to its officials and employees;

-(2) Requiring registration and reporting by lobbyists and in many cases, also by the lobbyist’s employer (e.g., FOX).
-Covered lobbying activity under these lobbying laws generally includes attempts to influence a government decision, including but not limited to, legislation, rulemaking by a government agency, or decisions regarding government contracts, permits, or franchises; and
+- Requiring registration and reporting by lobbyists and, in many cases, also by the lobbyist’s employer (e.g., FOX).
+Covered lobbying activity under these laws generally includes attempts to influence a government decision, including but not limited to legislation, rulemaking by a government agency or decisions regarding government contracts, permits or franchises; and

-(3) Prohibiting or restricting political contributions made by corporations (such as FOX) or by certain employees of government contractors.
+- Prohibiting or restricting political contributions made by individuals or corporations (e.g., FOX) or by certain employees of government contractors.

-As a result, as described in greater detail in the FOX Political Activities Policy, all employees are required to contact the 21st Century Fox Government Relations Office prior to:
+As a result, as described in greater detail in the FOX Political Activities Policy, all employees are required to contact the FOX Government Relations Office prior to:

-(2) Making any written or oral communication (or assisting in preparing for a communication) or attending a meeting with any U.S. government official (federal, state or local) on behalf of FOX or any of its affiliates; or
+- Making any written or oral communication (or assisting in preparing for a communication) or attending a meeting with any U.S. government official (federal, state or local) on behalf of FOX or any of its related businesses; or

-(3) Causing FOX or any of its affiliates to make a corporate contribution at the federal, state or local level.
+- Causing FOX or any of its related businesses to make a corporate contribution at the federal, state or local level.

-In addition, corporate officers as well as employees who are registered lobbyists or solicit government business are required to contact the FOX Government Relations Office prior to making a personal contribution or soliciting a contribution at the state or local level, or to a state or local official running for federal office.
+In addition, corporate officers as well as employees who are registered lobbyists or solicit government business are required to contact the FOX Government Relations Office prior to making a personal contribution or soliciting a contribution on behalf of a state or local official or candidate, or to a state or local official running for federal office.

 Who is a Government Official?

-For the purposes of this Policy, any of the following should be considered to be a Government Official: an officer or employee of a government or public international organization (including any department or agency); a person acting in an official capacity on behalf of a government or public international organization (including any department or agency); an officer, director or employee of a state-owned enterprise or other entity that is owned or controlled by a government; a royal family member; a member of a legislative body; military personnel; an officer or employee of a political party; and a candidate for political office.
+For the purposes of this Policy, any of the following should be considered to be a Government Official: an officer or employee of a government or public entity, domestic or foreign (including any department or agency); a person acting in an official capacity on behalf of a domestic or foreign government or public international organization (including any department or agency); an officer, director or employee of a state-owned enterprise or other entity that is owned or controlled by a government; a royal family member; a member of a legislative body; military personnel; an officer or employee of a political party; and a candidate for public office.

 What is Commercial Bribery?